The United States Of Burgers: Find The Top One In EachBy Anthony K

 Most burger lovers in Miami identify El Mago de las Fritas (Frita Magician/Frita Wizard) for its unique Cuban burger.
 Frida Wizard prepares the Cuban burger with a blend of pork and beef seasoned with pepper, cumin, and paprika topped with crispy potato matchsticks and onions.

 Over the years, more restaurants have been established to compete with El Mago de las Fritas’ burgers, but it maintains its position as the trailblazer for Cuban burgers.
-The family-owned and operated establishment gives special treatment for every client as part of the family.
+The family-owned and operated establishment gives special treatment to every client as part of the family.

 Prohibition Pig is widely acclaimed for the best barbecue and Jefferson burgers in the whole of Vermont.
 Prohibition Pig is likely to remain atop other burger joints in the locale through a combination of unique recipes and quality ingredients.